ietf-wg-privacypass/draft-ietf-privacypass-rate-limit-tokens/draft-ietf-privacypass-rate-limit-tokens.md

 The Client then generates an HTTP POST request to send through the Attester to the Issuer, with the TokenRequest as the body.
 The media type for this request is "message/token-request".
-The Client includes the "Sec-Token-Origin" header, whose value is Client's Origin Alias; the "Sec-Token-Client" header, whose value is Client Key; and the "Sec-Token-Request-Blind" header, whose value is request_blind.
+The Client includes the "Sec-Token-Origin-Alias" header, whose value is Client's Origin Alias; the "Sec-Token-Client" header, whose value is Client Key; and the "Sec-Token-Request-Blind" header, whose value is request_blind.
 The Client sends this request to the Attester's proxy URI.
 An example request is